-Neal Rosenblum, a Hollywood Lakes resident who lives on 13th Avenue, believes there is too much traffic driving through his neighborhood in order to avoid more congested streets like Federal Highway and U.S. 1.
+Neal Rosenblum, a Hollywood Lakes resident who lives on 13th Avenue, feels that there is too much traffic driving through his neighborhood in order to avoid more congested streets like Federal Highway.

 He is working to organize people in his neighborhood to ask the City to address this issue.

 “As of 2017, we have experienced more than 100 car, bicycle and pedestrian accidents within about 200 yards of 13th Avenue and Tyler Street.
 Many of these accidents have resulted in severe injuries,” Rosenblum said.
 He attributes the accidents to the funneling of all the Dania-to-Hallandale traffic onto the 22-foot-wide street, which he said has no curbing, has insufficient drainage and contains substandard pavement.